kogu-io/kogu-python/CONTRIBUTING.md

 This would be easier with specific helper libraries, like this one for Python.
 One day you might realize you need similar one for another environment you prefer to work at.
 We kindly invite you to initiate its development by creating a draft version.
-You can use this Python code and documentation (to be published soon) as a starting point.
+You can use this Python code and documentation (in https://docs.kogu.io) as a starting point.